 Watch Klay Thompson's Absurd Layup In The Warriors-Rockets Game

-Klay Thompson had an unbelievable finish in Monday's game between the Golden State Warriors and Houston Rockets.

-The Golden State Warriors are in Texas playing the Houston Rockets on Monday night, and during the game Klay Thompson had an unbelievable finish at the rim.
+The Golden State Warriors were in Texas playing the Houston Rockets on Monday night, and during the game Klay Thompson had an unbelievable finish at the rim.

 The clip of the highlight can be seen in the tweet that is embedded below from the Twitter account of Bleacher Report.

-Thompson and the Warriors came into the game as the second seed in the Western Conference with a 37-13 record in 50 games this season.
+Thompson and the Warriors are now 38-13 record in 51 games this season after their 122-108 win over the Rockets, and are the second seed in the Western Conference.

 Thompson had missed each of the last two seasons due to injuries, but returned to the lineup earlier this month.